-I am a low-impact traveling freak and usually; I love to travel in train.
+I’m a low-impact traveling freak and usually; I love to travel by train.
 This article is based on one of my travel experiences in north India.

 Bihar is a beautiful region in our country.
-It’s full of contrast—a blend of loving and notorious people.
-As per the legend, if you’re traveling across that region in a train, the people, who board from any station in this region, will snatch away your seat.
+It’s full of contrast — a blend of loving and notorious people.
+As per the legend, if you’re traveling across that region on a train, the people, who board from any station in this region, will snatch away your seat.
 If you object, they’ll not think twice before becoming barbaric.

-There were people who already had an eye on us and our berths.
-One by one people started coming to us asking for a permission to sit on the empty berths.
+Some people already had an eye on us and our berths.
+One by one people started coming to us asking for permission to sit on the empty berths.
 Asking?
 Sounds unbelievable, right?
 Read more.

 The journey was a long one and we all had many such unprecedented experiences with each other.
 On one side was this false belief of snatching, barbarism, and one side was this polite asking etiquette of these people from Bihar.